 My feet are on fire with mosquito bites from yesterday’s islands.
 There’s always something wrong with Paradise.
 At my prompting Penieli reduces my bill by a miserly five dollars to compensate for no shower.
 She says the rat was ‘beyond her control’.
 I don’t agree, as it came in through the whacking great hole by the air con, but she’s had her chance.
 Trip Advisor here I come.

-I wheel my bag on my own (noting that paid transfer again) down the side of the runway through arrivals and customs to the check in desk and Fiji.
+I wheel my bag on my own (noting that paid transfer again), down the side of the runway, through arrivals and customs to the check in desk for Fiji and then on to Wallis and Futuna.
 This is definitely a first.
 Now I have three hours to wander before take-off.
 Perhaps I should look for those pigs.

 Strolling down the runway before an international flight is also a first.
 Airport staff are out sweeping the tarmac with brooms, in anticipation of the great event - the twice weekly landing.
 The odour and squealing leads me to the pigs, right at the end of the runway.
 Some piglets have escaped and are frisking about in the bushes.
 It could be interesting, when the plane lands.